RienkF/INFOAFP/ProjectProgress.md

 done so far in terms of our database.
 We will abandon this approach and focus on hand-writing the routing and API calls.

+Our repository can be found [here](https://github.com/RienkF/INFOAFP/)

+# Timeline update
+We are slightly behind schedule, TODO GIJS: explain how we will catch up